48% of NY high school students attend a school that offers CS, but only 3.4% of students are enrolled in a foundational CS course

 The New York State Education Department has approved teacher preparation programs leading to certification in computer science and lists these programs publicly.
 Several of these programs have funding for eligible teachers.
 Visit our certification page for the full list of programs, links, and contact information.

-New York passed a permissive and encouraging policy to allow computer science to count as either a mathematics or science credit for graduation, but it is a district decision.
+New York passed a permissive and encouraging policy to allow computer science to count as either a mathematics or science credit for student graduation as a district decision.
+This provision can help students to earn 22 units of credit at the commencement level, including 3 units of credit in both math and science.
+Read the specifics of the regulation in the October 2014 memo at the link below:

 New York appointed a Computer Science Associate in the CTE Department to cover all computer science education related matters.
 The Computer Science and Digital Fluency standards will still live with the Office of Standards and Instruction at NYSED.